noslaver/neuron/README.md

 ```

 CLI usage:
-There are two usage, one to parse a file containig raw data:
+There are two usage, one to parse a file containing raw data:
 ```bash
 $ python -m cortex.parsers parse 'pose' 'snapshot.raw' > 'pose.result'
 ```